418sec/huntr/bounties/npm/gity/1/REAMDE.md

   .run();

 ```
-2. Check there aren't files called `HACKED`
+2. Make sure that the `HACKED` file doesn't exist
 3. Execute the following commands in another terminal:

 ```bash
 npm i gity # Install affected module node poc.js #  Run the PoC
 ```
-4. Recheck the files: now `HACKED` has been created
+4. The `HACKED` file is created :)